 Other Types of Codes

-To learn more about Amazon Barcodes, check out this video:
+Discover more about Amazon barcodes by watching this video:

 Do You Always Need a UPC Code?

 Although Amazon normally requires all items sold on their marketplace to have UPCs for inventory tracking purposes, they do offer a workaround called Brand Registry.
 Through this program, sellers can create a new brand and list their products without barcodes if they get GTIN exemption under that brand.